bounswe/bounswe2023group2/practice-app/server/add_activity_api/README.md

-# Add, Get, and Remove Activities API
+# Add, Get, and Remove Activities API (Page by Cahid)

 This API can basically add, query, and delete new resources, needs, events, and actions.

 ![image](https://user-images.githubusercontent.com/25232403/236641177-7085cd19-6f69-4fe7-a48c-32b010c2d06c.png)

-The UI can be accessible through [here](http://13.49.41.10:8000/)
+The UI can be accessible through [here](http://13.49.41.10:8000/) (this is a separate server from my team, I initially thought we should make the dockerization and deployment phase on our own, and I did it.)

 ## Documentation